 As a critical event, flooding presents a unique risk.
 To respond and recover successfully, communities and organizations must take a meticulous approach to preparation.
-Identifying your main priorities is an essential first step to improving your management process.
+Identifying your main priorities is an essential first step to improving your ability to effectively manage risk.

 Flooding Is a Dynamic Risk

 While risk generally has two key components – causation and consequence – dynamic risk is differentiated by the unpredictable nature of both.
 It’s characterized by rapid change, elements of surprise and follow-on risks that arise out of secondary events hitting from new directions.
 Expect cascading events, interlocking consequences and damages that often manifest where you least expect them.
 When reflecting on past experiences with dynamic risk, leaders have said, “We were expecting Risk A, but then we got hit by Risk B.”

 For example, in the week following Hurricane Ida in the gulf in Louisiana, one business leader reflected:

 “We were expecting Ida to hit the Gulf.
 We were ready.
 We had identified our most flood-prone properties.
 We had adjusted our staffing.
 We had tested our communications.
 We had pre-positioned generators and other equipment… But we’ve spent much of the last week scrambling, responding to Ida’s flooding of Manhattan – where we were not prepared.”

 This organization’s experience underscores the crux of dynamic risk – it manifests in unpredictable ways that require an agile solution, for both anticipation and resolution.
 So how do you go about solving this puzzle?
 Technology is the piece that’s been missing.

 Prepare, Respond and Recover with Proactive Risk Management